Pravasith/turborepo-next-nestjs-blogs/README.md

 ### Step 4: Start Frontend server in a new Terminal

-#### Please ensure that you opened a new terminal to run the nest command
+#### Please ensure that you opened a new terminal to run the next command

 #### !!!
 Important: You must start the Backend server first before starting frontend server